 The best way to make the highest profit per shirt that you can is by keeping your production costs low.
-When you’re screen printing designs, whether with Bonfire or any other company, you are typically charged for every ink color used.
+When you’re screen printing designs, whether it’s with Bonfire or any other company, you’re typically charged for every ink color used.
 So, if you design a shirt using only one ink color, you keep your print costs low and can make more money off each shirt sold.

 One of the best ways to make your one-color design pop is to select a bright, bold ink color for your design.
 You can choose a lighter garment color and let the ink speak for itself, or select a darker item and use a contrasting ink color.